Djokovic, Sabalenka Make Australian Open Semis In Title Defence - UrduPoint

 "I think I upped my game probably midway through the third set all the way to the end."

-The 36-year-old will face either Italian fourth seed Jannik Sinner or Russian fifth seed Andrey Rublev next, with the omens not good for either man.
+Sinner has been clinical in Melbourne and is yet to drop a set.
+He also beat Djokovic at the Davis Cup late last year, but the omens are not good for him.

-Djokovic has won all 10 previous semi-finals he has played at Melbourne Park, stretching back to his first title in 2008 and is on a 33-match unbeaten streak on the blue hardcourts.
+The 36-year-old has won all 10 previous semi-finals he has played at the Australian Open, stretching back to his first title in 2008 and is on a 33-match unbeaten streak on the blue hardcourts.

+"I'm lucky to face him at one of the biggest tournaments in the world," said Sinner.

+"It's going to be tough.
+The only thing I can control is that I am going to give 100 percent and I will fight for every ball."

-In contrast to his long slog, fellow defending champion Sabalenka was off court in just 71 minutes, crushing ninth seed Barbora Krejcikova 6-2, 6-3 with minimum fuss.
+In contrast to Djokovic's long slog, fellow defending champion Sabalenka was off court in just 71 minutes, crushing ninth seed Barbora Krejcikova 6-2, 6-3 with minimum fuss.

 She will face fourth seed Coco Gauff next in a replay of last year's US Open final that the American teenager won in three sets.